umarhassan-mitodl/11.701-fall-2003/content/pages/readings.md

 Roe, Emery M. "Development Narratives, Or Making the Best of Blueprint Development." _World Development_ 19, no. 4 (1991): 287-300.

-Jain, Pankaj J., and Mick Moore. ["What Makes Micro-credit Programmes Effective?
-Fashionable Fallacies and Workable Realities."
-(PDF)](https://www.ids.ac.uk/download.php?file=files/Wp177.pdf) IDS Working Paper 177, Brighton: Institute of Development Studies, November, 2002.
+Jain, Pankaj J., and Mick Moore. {{% resource_link "8abb91da-72f2-4243-9fee-de0fe3e4cef9" "\"What Makes Micro-credit Programmes Effective?
+Fashionable Fallacies and Workable Realities.\" (PDF)" %}} IDS Working Paper 177, Brighton: Institute of Development Studies, November, 2002.

 Joshi, A. "A Third Narrative: Frontline Workers and the WBSFSA."
 In _Roots of Change: Front Line Workers and Forest Policy Reform in West Bengal_.
 Ph.D.
 Dissertation, Cambridge, MA, Department of Urban Studies and Planning, Massachusetts Institute of Technology, pp. 1-2 and 177-242.